rogue707Dev/django-gdaps/README.md

     It could eat your dog, or create wormholes below your bed.
     Use it at your own risk.
 You have been warned.

-If you are creating a Django application that makes use of "plugins" that the application maybe isn't aware of at server start, this library is right for you.
+If you want to create a Django application that makes use of "plugins" that can extend your project later, this library is right for you.
 It consists of a few bells and twistles where Django lacks "automagic":

 * Apps are automatically found using pkgtools' entry points
 * Apps can use their own URLs (they are included automatically)